 I was in Croatia a few months ago and I met a bunch of Americans at a hostel there.
 I told them I was planning on taking a trip to the USA and I was going to be using buses, trains, and planes to get around.
 The Americans seemed genuinely horrified.

 All in all the bus wasn’t that different from the long-distance coaches you’d find in Europe.
 Be prepared to compromise on sleep if you want to save money, but don’t be scared of the bus itself or the people on it.
-Just because someone may not be totally above board in their regular life doesn’t mean they mean you any harm.
+I was a 24-year-old girl travelling alone all night and I didn’t feel threatened or uncomfortable.

 Just be polite and most people will follow suit.
 You might get a few characters, but most people really aren’t looking to harm you just for the sake of it.
 The drivers don’t speak tons of English, but they are nice and they’ll try to answer any questions you may have.

 Remember that Americans in the USA really don’t catch public transport a lot and so the person you’re talking to may not actually have any real experience with the bus system.
 If you’re used to long-distance coach travel in Europe or Asia then you’ll be alright.